-The Basics: Pixels and Resolution
+The Basics: Pixels and Video Resolutions

-The terminology related to video can sound like a lot of jargon, but the reality is a lot simpler than it seems.
-If you’ve ever watched a video online and suffered through grainy, pixelated footage (or constant buffering that interrupted playback), you’re already well aware of how resolution can affect your viewing experience.
-At the heart of it all?
+The terminology related to SD video and HD video can sound like a lot of jargon, but the reality is a lot simpler than it seems.
+Video streaming with SD video can cause you to suffer through grainy, pixelated footage, or on the other side of the equation ultra HD video can cause constant buffering and interrupted playback.
+So you’re already well aware of how video resolution can affect your viewing experience.

 A pixel (or “picture element”) is just a tiny dot or square of illumination on a screen, capable of displaying any one of millions of colors.
-Whatever device you’re using (a computer attached to a monitor, a flat-screen tv, or a phone) translates data from photo and video files into directions that tell each individual pixel what to display and for how long.
+Whatever device you’re using (a computer attached to a monitor, a flat-screen tv, or a mobile device) translates data from photo and video files into directions that tell each individual pixel what to display and for how long.
 Put together, all of these pixels then form images that humans can see and understand.
 The more pixels a device screen has, the clearer the overall picture and the finer the level of detail that can be displayed.

 This level of detail is known in the graphics world as resolution, and for tech it’s usually expressed in numeric form, such as ‘1920 x 1080’.
 This equation tells us that a screen has 1,920 vertical pixels and 1,080 horizontal pixels available for display, giving the screen an overall density of 2,073,600 pixels with which to show every detail of an image or video.